mattSpell/budget-tracker/README.md

 ./budget
 ~~~

-Follow the on-screen prompts to enter your income, categories, goals and credits/debits.
+Follow the on-screen prompts to enter your income, categories, goals and transactions.

 ## Technologies/Dependencies
 -Ruby 2.1.1